UCBerkeleySETI/bl-dspsr/README.md

-# dspsr
+# bl-dspsr
-This is a modified fork of DSPSR.
+This is a modified fork of DSPSR for the UCBerkeleySETI breaktrough listen project.

 It was forked from commit 45353f0  on Apr 5, 2016 from git://git.code.sf.net/p/dspsr/code